 I think every writer should have a copy of Strunk & White’s little book within easy reach on their desk.

-And we all should flip through it often for a quick refresher on how to write plainly.—GG
+And we all should flip through it often for a quick refresher on how to write plainly.
+I think it costs $10 now: what a bargain!—GG

 Writing tip #8: Prioritize your day

 Get up and do the most important thing first, suggests Green.

 He tells a story about procrastinating on writing his first book.
 Even though he got a $50,000 advance, he had trouble getting started on it.
 He had to ask his publisher for an extension.